Keeping Medical Records Private

 Can my medical records be given to DCF or seen in court?

 Yes.
-Florida law usually does not let anyone other than your legal guardian view your medical records, but DCF will see your records for the purpose of investigations of times that you were abused, neglected, or abandoned.
-Also, parties on the case such as the case manager, the GAL, the attorney if you have one, and the judge may be able to see your medical records if they ask for them.
+Florida law usually does not allow anyone other than your legal guardian view your medical records.
+However, DCF will access your records for the purpose of investigating abuse, neglect, or abandonment.t.
+Other parties on the case—such as the case manager, the GAL, the attorney (if you have one), and the judge—may be able to see your medical records if they ask for them.
 The court usually gives an order allowing parties to get medical, mental health, and education records.
-However, a court cannot see any records of STD or HIV testing and treatment.
+However, any records of STD or HIV testing and treatment are protected and cannot be shared without your permission.

 How do I keep my health information private?